 LACK OF TRUST

-You will most always find that weak leaders do not trust people, and this all comes from the loyalty they build within their team.
+You will almost always find that weak leaders do not trust people, and this all comes from the loyalty they build within their team.
 The leaders that tend to go for being “liked” is often because they fear losing their teams, therefore they create the false illusion of loyalty.

 How many times has somebody been off sick in your office, and the leader has made an untrusted comment?
 We all have right?
-This is lack of trust that the person in question is genuinely off with sickness.
+This is a lack of trust that the person in question is genuinely off with sickness.

 Strong leaders are authentic and vulnerable with their employees, which means the employees are more than likely to reciprocate and gain trust.